TAGS: AI CX Merchandising Online Shopping Retail

 Guide your ecommerce customers to their favourite products like a personal shopper.

-Certainly they typically offer some element of merchandising functionality, but generally do not have the same richness of control as specialized software.
+Certainly they typically offer some element of merchandising functionality, but generally do not have the same richness of control as specialised software.

 Currently, ecommerce platforms are fairly standard solutions - one size fits all.
 They could also be described as passive, as all merchandising solutions require the customer to go to the website and actively search for items.
 Retailers simply present the results, with the merchandising rules applied.